laoreja/CS231A-project-Stereo-matching/README.md

 However, using fixed mean and variance should be the more common practice, I don't know what's going on.

-* The GPU memory problem, in the original paper, one place is very confusing, in Section 4.1, they first say they use a 256*512 crop, then they set the H, W to the image size.
-But H and W exist in Table 1, which is the network's input size, so I am very confused about what they input to the network.
+* The GPU memory problem, in the original paper, one place is very confusing, in Section 4.1, they first say they use a 256x512 crop, then they set the H, W to the image size.
+But H and W in Table 1 is the network's input size, so I am very confused about what they input to the network.

 Besides, if I use H=540 and W=960, the GPU memory is not enough.
 So what I met is that, though the network is fully convolutional, I cannot feed the whole image in.

 The GPU I use is TITAN X, 12G memory is not small.
-I wonder how the authors manage to do so (they also say they use TITAN X GPU).

 * The evaluation runs extremely slowly on CPU, but runs well on GPU.
 I located the problem to the last `conv3d_transpose` layer.
 I think this is a problem with TensorFlow, so I raised an [issue here](https://github.com/tensorflow/tensorflow/issues/10535).